-If you are interested in reading additional research on placenta encapsulation, this article covers a lot of the research on the risks and benefits.
+If you are interested in reading additional research on placenta encapsulation, this article covers much of the research on the risks and benefits.
 You can also read this article on the research on placenta consumption in humans and animals.

 Summarizing the Research

-While we have seen more evidence and studies done in the past few years, there is no perfect large-scale, placebo-controlled study to give us black and white benefits or risks of consuming your placenta.
-Without a study showing a large group of women who ate their placenta, compared to a group given a placebo, the only evidence we have is from smaller studies and anecdotal information.
+While we have seen more evidence and studies in the past few years, no perfect large-scale, placebo-controlled study gives us black-and-white benefits or risks of consuming your placenta.
+Without a study showing a large group of women who ate their placenta compared to a group given a placebo.
+The only evidence we have is from smaller studies and anecdotal information.
 Many women consume their placenta and rave about the benefits of it.
 This anecdotal information has value.
 There is a lot of a grey area as to whether there is evidence to back up all of the claims made for eating your placenta.
-On the other hand, no solid large-scale study tells us that it isn’t safe or that it should be advised against either.
+On the other hand, no solid large-scale study tells us that it isn’t safe or should be advised against either.

-The practice of placentophagy is much more common and accepted in the midwife community and in-home and birth center births.
-While this practice is growing, we still need more data to have a clear picture of the risks and benefits.
+Placentophagy is much more common and accepted in the midwife community and in-home and birth center births.
+While this practice grows, we still need more data to understand the risks and benefits clearly.

 Can You Have Your Placenta?